chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_install_ha_network_load_balancers.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-As you are running multiple API front-ends, you will need to provide a mechanism for load-balancing the requests between them.
+As multiple front-end servers are run, there will a need to provide a mechanism for load-balancing the requests between them.
 We recommend using either a hardware or software load-balancer configured for round-robin.

-You will want to create a DNS entry for the load balanced VIP, which you will use to access the cluster - we will refer to this later as the ``api_fqdn``.
+Create a DNS entry for the load balanced virtual IP address, which will be used to access the cluster.
+This is also referred to as the ``api_fqdn``.